 Fire in the Hole

 If the plug is clean or you’ve replaced it and the mower still won’t start, the issue could be a lack of fuel.
 Either the carburetor is dirty and not able to mist the fuel to be mixed with incoming air, or no gas is getting to it to begin with.
 Start by checking the fuel line to make sure it’s not shut off and that fuel is getting to the carburetor.
 If there’s fuel, then the bowl and mechanism themselves may be fouled and in need of a cleaning.
-Remove the air filter and spray a little carb cleaner in to see if that helps.
+Block off the fuel line and remove the carburetor bowl (usually only a single bolt) and give it a good cleaning inside.
+Over time water and crud can gum up the bottom of the bowl and cause issues.
+Once the bowl is clean put it back on and unblock the fuel line.
+Next remove the air filter and spray a little carb cleaner in to see if that helps.
 If it doesn’t, you may need to take the mower for a cleaning and tune-up.

 Once you’ve determined that the engine has a spark and is getting fuel, you’ll want to take a look at the air filter.
 Along with gas, the carburetor needs to be able to get the proper amount of air to create a mixture the engine can run on.
 If the air filter is old, it’s most likely clogged up with dust and even leaves, and will need to be replaced with a new one.
-This is as simple as removing the old one, installing the fresh one and reinstalling the dust cover that helps protect it.
+Don’t just knock the filter on the driveway or blow it out with an air hose, it needs to be replaced.
+This is as simple as removing the old one, installing the fresh one, and reinstalling the dust cover that helps protect it.

 At this point, the engine should start.
 If for some reason it doesn’t, the reason could be a handful of more technical issues – one of which is carb needle adjustments.
 The needles shouldn’t need to be adjusted much, but over time they can move out of their setting.
 In this case, you’ll need a shop to adjust them for you.
 One other thing it might be is an oil sensor.
 Newer engines sometimes have a sensor that detects when motor oil levels are too low, and will cut out the ignition to protect the internal parts.